 On your first visit to Chinatown, you might find the maze of streets rather confusing.
 More so if mandarin is not your second language, since many of the stall owners only speak in mandarin or dialects.
 If you are driving down, a good place to park is Maxwell Road Hawker Centre, which is just across the road from the famous Buddha Tooth Relic Temple (it’s huge, you can’t miss it).

-If you are coming by public transport, take Exit A (Pagoda Street) from Chinatown MRT Station on the North-East Line, and you’ll find yourself in the centre of all the Chinese New Year action.
+If you are coming by public transport, take Exit A (Pagoda Street) from Chinatown MRT Station on the North-East Line or DownTown Line, and you’ll find yourself in the centre of all the Chinese New Year action.
 You can also walk over from Outram Park, Tanjong Pagar, Clarke Quay and Raffles Place stations, if you really want the exercise…

 #3 Travel light